www.audiosignal.co.uk

 www.aes.org

-Many of my articles for Hi-Fi News and Stereophile reference papers published in the Journal of the Audio Engineering Society or preprints of papers delivered at the AES’s twice-yearly Conventions.
-The AES website has search engines for both and allows you to purchase hard copies or Acrobat downloads online.
+Many of my articles for Hi-Fi News and Stereophile have referenced papers published in the Journal of the Audio Engineering Society or preprints of papers delivered at the AES’s twice-yearly Conventions.
+The AES website has a search engine for both and allows you to purchase hard copies or Acrobat downloads online.
 Credit to the AES for having extended its electronic document archive to the earliest of its conventions and journals, and for keeping its prices reasonable (particularly if you become a member).
 Would that you could say the same of all other academic institutions.

 Software